particle-iot/docs/src/content/archives/debugging-with-eclipse.md

 For Gen 3 devices, also download [nrf52-particle.cfg](/assets/files/nrf52-particle.cfg) and copy it to the scripts/target directory.

-### Create an Eclipse project - All Operating Systems
+### Create an eclipse project - all operating systems

 * From the **File** menu select **New** then **Makefile Project with Existing Code**.